A return trip to Col d'Anterne

 The Great yellow Gentian

 This cabin, which is more of a shepherd's shelter, was built under "La Pierre à l'Ours".
 It served as a shelter for a shepherd looking after his herd here until the 1960s.
-In 1959, the shepherd was 14 years old and watched over 2000 sheep.
+In 1959, the shepherd was only 14 years old and watched over 2000 sheep.
 But where is the bear?
 To find it, move to the side of the stone and look carefully, it's there!- Fauna

 The Alpine Ibex